 And as a marketer, I see a lot of opportunity.
 Not just by using tactics related to what we already know works, either, but by digging into the bag of tricks available to any modern day marketer.
-Each of these potential tactics are designed to do one of two things: expand the audience available to comics, or to reach potential customers – and retailers – with more precision.
+Each of these potential tactics is designed to do one of two things: expand the audience available to comics, or to reach potential customers – and retailers – with more precision.
 Would they all work?
 Who knows?!
-I’d like to think so, but most of them are outside the norm for the comics industry.
+I’d like to think so.
+Most of them are outside the norm for the comics industry, though.
 But there’s a lot of potential here, even if it’s outside-the-box, and room for marketers to play in if they’d like.

 1. Co-Op Marketing

-Let’s start with some an oldie but a goodie.
-For those that don’t know – which I have to imagine is the majority of you – co-op marketing is a tactic that requires collaboration between multiple entities, or, more specifically a mothership fronting some or all of the money for advertising if companies tangentially connected to them mention said mothership in the advertising.
-An example of this would be when a state or country-based tourism organization – let’s say, Travel Oregon – presents an opportunity for towns or cities to advertise at a reduced cost on a more significant platform by sharing the space with others.
-So if you’re Astoria, Coos Bay and Eugene, three towns or cities that don’t often advertise because you can’t afford it, this is very attractive.
-You’re gaining the benefit of more significant advertising opportunities with the costs mitigated.
+Let’s start with an oldie but a goodie.
+For those that don’t know – which I have to imagine is the majority of you – co-op marketing is a tactic that requires collaboration between multiple entities, or, more specifically a mothership business fronting some or all of the money for advertising if companies tangentially connected to them mention said mothership in the advertising.
+An example of this would be when a state or country-based tourism organization – let’s say, Travel Oregon – presents an opportunity for towns or cities to advertise on a more significant platform at a reduced cost by sharing the space with others.
+So if you’re Astoria, Coos Bay and Eugene, three towns or cities in Oregon that don’t often advertise because they can’t afford it, this is very attractive.
+You’re gaining the benefit of broader reach and greater visibility with the costs mitigated.